IsaacWoods/Roo/README.md

 # Roo
 [![Build Status](https://travis-ci.org/IsaacWoods/Roo.svg?branch=master)](https://travis-ci.org/IsaacWoods/Roo)

-Roo is a predominantly procedural programming language built to experiment with a new language.
+Roo is a toy programming language that is mainly imperitive, but takes concepts from functional languages.
 Its central goal is to design a language with good programmers in mind, instead of protecting against bad ones.
-It aims to avoid the kitchen-sink-esque hodgepodge of languages like C++ but also not to become obsessed with a theoretical ideal like functional programming languages have tended to.
+It aims to avoid the kitchen-sink-esque hodgepodge of languages like C++, expressing the logic of a program through a few powerful features.

 ### Aims
 Roo is based upon C, but tries to find better solutions to some of C's problems:
 * No separation of definition and implementation (no headers)
 * Easier build process - nice dependency management and source management
+* Safety - strong type-checking and powerful expression of programmer intent
 * Terse, expressive syntax - no extranious semi-colons or extra punctionation
 * Access to the 'sharp tools' - doesn't shy away from raw pointers or manual memory management